Volume 8, Issue 4 (12-2024) EBHPME 2024, 8(4): 273-284 | Back to browse issues page

 URL: http://jebhpme.ssu.ac.ir/article-1-521-en.html

-Department of Department of Health Services Management, School of Health Economics, Olum and Tahghigaht University, Tehran, Iran , dr.riahi@gmail.com
+Department of Health Services Management, Science and Research Branch, Islamic Azad University, Tehran, Iran , dr.riahi@gmail.com

 Background: The COVID-19 virus (Corona) is recognized as one of the greatest global health challenges in the 21st century.
 In addition to its unwanted effects on individual health, this disease has also had significant financial and economic impacts.
 Hospitals, as the most important centers for providing health services, play a very vital role.